 The view from the loft was the highlight for us.

 Finally, leave Alfama and stroll down towards Praça do Comércio.
 The harbour-facing plaza is one of the largest in Portugal and the most beautiful in Europe.
-It was completely remodelled after the earthquake and today it’s the seat of the Portuguese state departments.
+It was completely remodelled after the earthquake, and today it’s the seat of the Portuguese state departments.

-The large ornate square an excellent photo opportunity, but we’d suggest avoiding the restaurants around the square.
+The large ornate square is an excellent photo opportunity, but we’d suggest avoiding the restaurants around the square.

-In the evening head to Bairro Alto.
+In the evening, head to Bairro Alto.

 Grab a drink on the steps at Meson Andaluz.
 Then, choose from the daily changing menu of local dishes at the tiny but charming Taberna da Rua das Flores.

-Later in the evening, Tasca Do Chico offers an intimate great value fado experience.
+Later in the evening, Tasca Do Chico offers an intimate, great-value fado experience.
 One block north, cool jazz drifts out of Páginas Tanta.

-At Portas Largas a mixed young crowd can be found enjoying live pop music.
+At Portas Largas, a mixed young crowd can be found enjoying live pop music.
 If you can’t decide, just go to all three.
 There’s no entrance charge and the drinks are cheap.

 The seafront area of Belém lies to the west of Lisbon city centre.
 Come here for engrossing architecture, the epicentre of modern art in the city, and the best pastel de nata in Lisbon.

 Take tram 15 to Belém and begin the second day of your 3-day Lisbon itinerary with coffee and pastel de nata (Portuguese custard tart) from Antiga Confeitara de Belém.
-Yes it has become a large tourist institution, but the pastel de nata is still the best in town.
+Yes, it has become a large tourist institution, but the pastel de nata is still the best in town.

-After breakfast head to Jerónimo’s Church and Monastery.
+After breakfast, head to Jerónimo’s Church and Monastery.

 The tomb of Vasco de Gama – the first person to sail around the Cape of Good Hope and therefore enable Portugal to build an empire – takes pride of place.